openbmc/hiomapd/Documentation/mbox_protocol.md

 When a host wants to communicate with the BMC via the mbox protocol the first thing it should do it call MBOX_GET_INFO in order to establish the protocol version which each understands.
-Before this the only other commands which are allowed are RESET_STATE and BMC_EVENT_ACK.
+Before this, the only other commands which are allowed are RESET_STATE and BMC_EVENT_ACK.

-After this the host can open and close windows with the CREATE_READ_WINDOW, CREATE_WRITE_WINDOW and CLOSE_WINDOW commands.
+After this, the host can open and close windows with the CREATE_READ_WINDOW, CREATE_WRITE_WINDOW and CLOSE_WINDOW commands.
 Creating a window is how the host requests access to a section of flash.
 It is worth noting that the host can only ever have one window that it is accessing at a time - hence forth